Veliparib and Dinaciclib With or Without Carboplatin in Treating Patients With Advanced Solid Tumors

 Inclusion Criteria:

-• Histologically confirmed diagnosis of a solid tumor for which no curative therapy exists
+• Participants must have histologically confirmed diagnosis of a solid tumor for which no curative therapy exists

-• Prior experimental (non-FDA approved) therapies and immunotherapies are allowed.
-Patients must not have received these therapies for 3 weeks prior to the initiation of study treatment and must have full recovery from any acute effects of these therapies.
+• Prior experimental (non-Food and Drug Administration [FDA] approved) therapies and immunotherapies are allowed; patients must not have received these therapies for 3 weeks prior to the initiation of study treatment and must have full recovery from any acute effects of these therapies

-• Prior exposure to veliparib (ABT-888) or other PARP inhibitors is permitted.
-Prior exposure to cyclin-dependent kinase inhibitors other than dinaciclib (SCH727965) is permitted.
+• Prior exposure to ABT888 or other PARP inhibitors is permitted in all cohorts; prior exposure to cyclin-dependent kinase inhibitors other than SCH727965 is permitted

 • Patients must be able to swallow pills

-• Patients enrolling in the BRCA-deficient cohort must have a documented BRCA1or BRCA2 germline mutation
+• Patients enrolling in the BRCA-deficient cohorts must have a documented BRCA1 or BRCA2 germline mutation; alternatively, patients with tumors harboring somatic BRCA mutations may also enroll after discussion with the principal investigator

 Exclusion Criteria:

-• Patients must not receive any other anti-cancer therapy (cytotoxic, biologic, radiation, or hormonal other than for replacement) while on this study except for medications that are prescribed for supportive care but may potentially have an anti-cancer effect (i.e. megestrol acetate, bisphosphonates).
-In addition, men receiving treatment for prostate cancer will be maintained at castrate levels of testosterone by continuation of luteinizing-releasing hormone agonists.
+• Patients must not receive any other anti-cancer therapy (cytotoxic, biologic, radiation, or hormonal other than for replacement) while on this study except for medications that are prescribed for supportive care but may potentially have an anti-cancer effect (i.e. megestrol acetate, bisphosphonates); in addition, men receiving treatment for prostate cancer will be maintained at castrate levels of testosterone by continuation of luteinizing-releasing hormone agonists; palliative radiation therapy (XRT) can be administered on study after documented discussion with the principal investigator; for patients in expansion cohorts, this must not involve target lesions

-• Patients with known active brain metastases are excluded.
-Patients with a history of CNS metastases that have been treated must be stable with no symptoms for > 3 months after completion of that treatment and off steroid treatment, with image documentation required prior to study enrollment.
+• Patients with known active brain metastases are excluded; patients with a history of central nervous system (CNS) metastases that have been treated must be stable with no symptoms for > 3 months after completion of that treatment and off steroid treatment, with image documentation required prior to study enrollment

 • Patients who have previously received SCH727965